The Roost is a family owned and run winery in the Blue Mountains. We grow, make and serve seriously good cold climate wine for unserious occasions.

 Yet, we’ve decided to keep things small and local.
 After all, smaller fruit is often more concentrated and flavoursome which makes wine more interesting and nuanced.
 At The Roost, we like to be the same.

-Today, the wine and the winery are a go-to among circles of critics, locals, and wine buffs who want to step outside the norm and, in the striking surrounds of the Blue Mountains, have a one-of-a-kind cold climate wine experience.
+Today, the wine and the winery are a go-to among circles of visitors, locals, and wine buffs who want to step outside the norm and, in the striking surrounds of the Blue Mountains, have a one-of-a-kind cold climate wine experience.